-The Man: Theo Ditsek is the alias of an aspiring travel writer/photographer/transit map designer who previously lived in Australia, Indiana, and Hong Kong.
-Right now he’s based in a suburb of Philadelphia, home to the best commuter rail system in the country.
+The Man: Theo Ditsek is the alias of an aspiring travel writer/photographer/transit map designer/cultural critic who previously lived in Australia, Indiana, and Hong Kong.
+Right now Ted is based in a suburb of Philadelphia, home to the best commuter rail system in the country.
 I know.
 I know.
 I’m scared, too.

 Statement of Transit Planning Philosophy: In no particular order: